oddnetworks/example-data/README.md

 ### Seed Script

 In the __nasa__ example, we're loading all the relative JSON files, which each contain a single object, and sending them into our stores.

+__Note__: You don't have to use JSON files here.
+This data can come from anywhere.
+Any objects passed to the bus should be in the oddworks entity data format, however.

 ```js